BeyondGPA/beyondgpa.github.io/DemoScript_EN.md

 The journey starts on a space-themed landing page — because we’re not just crunching numbers, we’re going beyond.
 Beyond stats.
 Beyond GPAs.
 Beyond expectations.

-Here we have a quick intro, a theme toggle between light and dark modes and our "Start Exploring" button.
+Here we have a quick intro, a theme toggle between light and dark modes

+Like any and all real devs, I always go dark mode but it's up to user preference!

+and our "Start Exploring" button.

-Once we hit it we float through to the core of our project: a scrollable, animated story that reveals how academic and personal variables shape professional futures.
+Once we hit it we float through to the core of our project:

 ---

-This gets us here, to the main-page, we have a lovely header with our name and slogan, as well as links, one to the about-page (with all the blabla), one to all of the source code hosted on github, and a Theme toggle like the one on the landing page!
+This gets us here, to the main-page,

+We have a lovely header with our name and slogan, as well as links, one to the about-page (with all the blabla I just covered), one to all of the source code hosted on github, and a Theme toggle like the one on the landing page!

 **Visual 1**: GPA vs. Job Title
-We kick things off with a box plot showing a strong pattern: students with higher GPAs tend to land higher job titles.
+We kick things off with a box plot that seeks to understand the impact of GPA on futur job titles

+We can very clearly see a strong pattern:

+students with higher GPAs

+tend to land higher job titles.

+It’s a quick win for GPA... but we let's not get carried away!

+this is just the beginning

-It’s a quick win for GPA... but we immediately ask — is this about recognition or compensation?
+We immediately ask — is this about recognition or compensation?

 **Visual 2**: GPA vs. Starting Salary
+Moving on to our second visual, or should I say visuals,

+a series of scatter plots for our diffenrt majors,

+from art to maths, we've got it all.

+We can also change the academic indicator used for the visual,

 Here we flip the script: higher grades do _not_ guarantee better pay.
 Salaries are surprisingly flat across academic tiers.
 So if grades don’t buy you gold, what does?